zodb/relstorage/README.txt

         Disabling garbage collection is also a hack that ensures inter-database references never break.

-``pack-dry-run``
+``pack-prepack-only``
-        If pack-dry-run is true, pack operations perform a full analysis of what to pack, but no data is actually removed.
-After a dry run, the pack_object, pack_state, and pack_state_tid tables are filled with the list of object states and objects that would have been removed.
-The object_ref table will also be fully populated.
+        If pack-prepack-only is true, pack operations perform a full analysis of what to pack, but no data is actually removed.
+After a pre-pack, the pack_object, pack_state, and pack_state_tid tables are filled with the list of object states and objects that would have been removed.
+If pack-gc is true, the object_ref table will also be fully populated.
 The object_ref table can be queried to discover references between stored objects.

+``pack-skip-prepack``
+        If pack-skip-prepack is true, the pre-pack phase is skipped and it is assumed the pack_object, pack_state and pack_state_tid tables have been filled already.
+Thus packing will only affect records already targeted for packing by a previous pre-pack analysis run.

+        Use this option together with pack-prepack-only to split packing into distinct phases, where each phase can be run during different timeslots, or where a pre-pack analysis is run on a copy of the database to alleviate a production database load.

 ``pack-batch-timeout``
         Packing occurs in batches of transactions; this specifies the